 Steps to Quality

 A Child’s Heart is currently in the process of getting their Steps to Quality, Idaho’s child care Quality Rating System and Improvement System (QRIS), measures the quality of care in a center and home-based child care settings.
 The Steps to Quality provides care programs with a set of tools to create a high quality setting where all children thrive.
+We recently completed Step 2 in the Steps to Quality for Idaho Star, which allows us to continue to build upon the foundation of your child's early care experiences.
 Participation in STQ is one of the best choices your child care program can make to demonstrate their commitment to quality

 If you want more information or have any questions, go to Steps To Quality